Williams Bay, Wisconsin: Points of interest

-Williams Bay is home to Yerkes Observatory, which was owned by the Department of Astronomy and Astrophysics at the University of Chicago until May of 2020.
+Williams Bay is home to Yerkes Observatory, which was owned by the Department of Astronomy and Astrophysics at the University of Chicago until May 2020.
 The observatory is now owned by Yerkes Future Foundation.
-Yerkes new staff began tours and programs on May 27, 2022 after two years of thorough restoration and preservation.
-Dennis Kois is the Executive Director.
-Amanda Bauer is the Deputy Director who runs the science and education efforts.
+Yerkes new staff began tours and programs on May 27, 2022, after two years of thorough restoration and preservation.
+Dennis Kois is the executive director.
+Amanda Bauer is the deputy director who runs the science and education efforts.
 Dr. Bauer is the first astronomer to be hired by Yerkes Observatory under its nonprofit foundation leadership.

 The Belfry Theatre, Wisconsin's first summer stock theater, was an active seasonal repertory company from the 1930s through the 1970s.
 Its buildings still stand on the southwest corner of Highways 50 and 67.
 Today it is the home of the Belfry Music Theatre.
 Harrison Ford's first professional acting job was in summer stock at the Belfry in 1964 after dropping out of Ripon College and before he moved to California.
 Gary Burghoff, Del Close, and Paul Newman also performed as part of the Belfry Players.